masonzhang21/time-warden/README.md

   <a href="#pending-features">Pending Features</a>
 </p>

 <p align="center">A Chrome extension designed to limit screen time on distracting sites by slowly fading them away as you spend time on them.
-Highly customizable!</p>
+It's highly customizable and keeps track of the time you spend on watched sites every day.</p>

 <p align="center"><img src="./assets/fading.jpg"  width=1000px/></p>
 Get the extension <a href="https://chrome.google.com/webstore/detail/time-warden/hgfgbklancihgfpjaagdmhplaoklgeol?hl=en">here</a> on the Chrome Web Store!